binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Sharing accounts, especially super-user

-Doesn't take much from here to have your accounts hijacked
+Doesn't take much from here to have your accounts taken over.

 ### Serverless